tannewt/wa-law.org/site/bill/2025-26/sb/5291/README.md

 * Victoria Bickford - SEIU 775
 * Rory Paine-Donovan - Office of the Insurance Commissioner
 * Tyler Langford - Office of the Insurance Commissioner
-* Rachel Smith - Seattle Metropolitan Chamber of Commerce
+* 💵Rachel Smith - Seattle Metropolitan Chamber of Commerce

 #### 7 👎 - Con